selfdeceited/bird-aggregator/README.md

 ## Development

 - Start locally: `./utils/run-back.sh` && `./utils/run-front.sh`
-- Start locally in containers: `docker-compose up`
+- Start locally in containers: `docker-compose --env-file ./deploy/config.env.development up`

 ## Plans
 Right now the quality of the soffware is disturbing, so I'm occupied by tech debt.
 Also, it's my sandbox.I'm checking some stuff that I don't usually use (yet) in my everyday work, like `RX.NET` or `linaria`, or anything new that's on my tech radar I eager to access.